SamriddhoBiswas/CodeFlex--AI-Fitness-Trainer/README.md

 ---

+## 📄 Features

+- 🧠 **Smart AI Assistant**
+  Talk to your AI assistant that listens, understands, and responds based on your fitness goals and current health conditions.
+- 🏋️ **Workout & 🥗 Diet Plans**
+  Generates real-time, AI-curated workout and diet plans tailored to your needs and preferences.
+- 🔐 **User Auth with Clerk**
+  Easily sign up or log in with GitHub, Google, or Email/Password.
+Only authenticated users can create or access fitness programs.
+- 🎬 **Program Management**
+  Create multiple fitness programs.
+Automatically marks the latest one as active while preserving old ones for reference.

+---

 ## 🔐 .env Setup

 Create a `.env.local` file in the root directory and add the following (update with your credentials):